Fix WordPress memory error when upgrading

-With the issuing of WordPress 2.8.3 and 2.8.4 a lot of people have run into the dreaded “Allowed memory size error” when you try to run the automatic upgrade for your WordPress. (you did backup everything, just in case, yes?)
+With the issuing of WordPress 2.8.3 and 2.8.4 a lot of people have run into a WordPress memory error when upgrading–the dreaded “Allowed memory size error” when you try to run the automatic upgrade for your WordPress. (you did backup everything, just in case, yes?)

-Did you get an error something like “Allowed memory size of 33554432 bytes exhausted (tried to allocate …yadda yadda)”?
-This is likely caused by “too much stuff” in your WordPress, like lots of plugins.
+Did you get a WordPress memory error something like “Allowed memory size of 33554432 bytes exhausted (tried to allocate …yadda yadda)”?
+This is likely caused by “too much stuff” in your WordPress, like lots of WordPress plugins.

 There are a few things to do to try to get past this.